beton-ochoa/beton-ochoa.github.io/index.md

  >> ![ ](/pablo_defense.png)

 **May 18th, 2023:** Super happy!
-Obed Cerda, master student at **CINVESTAV** will be joining CV-inside to wok on our kidney stones project with **Centre de Recherche en Automatique de Nancy (CRAN** !
+Obed Cerda, master student at **CINVESTAV** will be joining CV-inside to work on our kidney stones project with **Centre de Recherche en Automatique de Nancy (CRAN** !
 He will be working on captioning for facilitating the **morpho-constitutional analysis of kidney stones in the clinic**, cool project with lots of technical things to solve (multi-view fusion, for one) if your ask me!

 >> ![ ](/obed.png)
 >>